awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 6. use_large_pages         = FALSE
 ```

-The parameter group is used by a next generation db\.r4 instance class with less than 100 GiB of memory and a current generation db\.r3 instance with more than 100 GiB memory\.
+The parameter group is used by a db\.r4 DB instance class with less than 100 GiB of memory and a db\.r3 instance with more than 100 GiB memory\.
 With these parameter settings, huge pages are disabled on both the db\.r4 instance and the db\.r3 instance\.

 **Note**
-If this parameter group is used by a next generation db\.r4 instance class with at least 100 GiB of memory, the `FALSE` setting for `use_large_pages` is overridden and set to `ONLY`\.
+If this parameter group is used by a db\.r4 DB instance class with at least 100 GiB of memory, the `FALSE` setting for `use_large_pages` is overridden and set to `ONLY`\.
 In this case, a customer notification regarding the override is sent\.

 After you configure your parameters, you must reboot your DB instance for the changes to take effect\.
 For more information, see [Rebooting a DB Instance](USER_RebootInstance.md)\.